reactiveui/website/input/docs/concepts/reactive-programming/operators.md

 # Do

-Use it to inspect a pipeline without siseffefts.
+Use it to inspect a pipeline without side effects.
 Great for logging and debugging.

 # Where